 My reaction to the Australian proposal was not terribly happy because of its failure to take into account various other factors, Chew said in an answer to a question from Reuters.

 He said Singapore covered an area a fifth the size of Long Island in New York, was densely populated, lacked natural resources and its agricultural sector was virtually non-existent.

 With such economic restraints, we have no food security and are heavily dependent on trade and commerce for survival.

-But critics point to booming sales of cars, rapid population growth, a vast petro-chemical industry and large shipping and aviation sectors as off-setting some of the benefits.
+But critics point to booming sales of cars, rapid population growth and a vast petro-chemical industry as off-setting some of the benefits.

 (Editing by Sanjeev Miglani)